20+ Sites That Will Pay You To Test Websites

 Some products in this article are from our partners.
 Read our Advertiser Discloser.

-If you only have a mobile phone to test websites with, don’t worry.
-Every year, more websites are visited by cell phone than a computer.
+Companies hire people like you to test websites and apps to determine what changes to make.
+If you only have a mobile phone to test websites, don’t worry.
+Every year, more websites are visited from a cell phone than from a computer.
+Google prefers ” mobile-friendly ” websites in its search engine results.

 Once you’re ready to begin testing, it’s time to become a website tester.
-You will be able to get paid weekly in cash (usually PayPal cash) or gift cards in most instances.
-Most tests take 20 minutes or less and pay $10 per test.
+You will typically be paid weekly in cash (usually via PayPal) or gift cards.
+Most tests take 20 minutes or less, and pay $10 per test.

-Be sure to provide honest feedback that highlights what’s good or needs improvement.
-Many testing sites allow the client to leave feedback on how helpful your opinions were.
+Be sure to provide honest feedback, highlighting what’s good and what needs improvement.
+Many testing sites allow clients to provide feedback on how helpful your opinions were.

-Communicating effectively increases the odds of receiving more frequent testing opportunities in the future.
+Communicating effectively increases the odds of receiving more frequent testing opportunities.

 1. User Testing

-User Testing pays you $10 per 20-minute video by completing a series of tasks to help you know where to interact with the website or app being tested.
+User Testing pays you $10 for a 20-minute video in which you complete tasks to identify where to interact with the website or app being tested.

 At TryMyUI, your usability test will consist of the following: